erdogant/distfit/docs/source/Performance.rst

 	2. Use the resampled data to fit the distribution.
 	3. Compare the resampled data vs. fitted PDF.
 	4. Repeat 1000 times the steps 1-3
-	5. return score=ratio succes / n_boost
+	5. return score=ratio succes / n_boots
 	6. return whether the 95% CII for the KS-test statistic is valid.